-Join Rich Lackowski for an in-depth discussion in this video "When the Levee Breaks" by Led Zeppelin, part of Drum Set Instruction: On The Beaten Path.
+Join Rich Lackowski for an in-depth discussion in this video "When the Levee Breaks" by Led Zeppelin, part of Drum Set Lessons: On the Beaten Path.

 - Okay, we've learned one John Bonham beat earlier, one's not enough, we need to learn more.
 And this is, the heaviest, greatest rock and roll beat I think that's ever been played.
 And everyone that wants to learn how to play the drums comes up to me and says, "I wanna play "When the Levee Breaks."
 And here's your chance.
 This is how it goes.
 Okay?
 So, when the beats all put together, this is what it sounds like. (drumming and cymbals) So now, the first thing you'll notice is on the recording, you hear a little bit of echo and stuff like that, the drums sound real big.